Blessing of Class Diversity in Pre-training: EXPERIMENTS

-Next, we discuss our main assumption that relates the diversity parameter to a concrete quantity of the last linear layer. \begin{assumption}[Lower Bounded Least Eigenvalue] Let the optimal linear predictor at the last layer for pre-training be $\alpha^{\pre} \in \mathbb{R}^{r \times (k-1)}$, assume $\tilde{\nu} \triangleq \sigma_r(\alpha^{\pre} \left(\alpha^{\pre}\right)^\top) > 0$. \end{assumption} Similar assumptions have been used in multi-task representation learning~\citep{du2020few,tripuraneni2020provable,tripuraneni2020theory}, and are shown to be necessary~\citep{maurer2016benefit,du2020few}.
+Next, we discuss our main assumption that relates the diversity parameter to a concrete quantity of the last linear layer. \begin{assumption}[Lower Bounded Least Eigenvalue] Let the optimal linear predictor at the last layer for pre-training be $\alpha^{\pre} \in \mathbb{R}^{r \times (k-1)}$, $\tilde{\nu} \triangleq \sigma_r(\alpha^{\pre} \left(\alpha^{\pre}\right)^\top) > 0$ where $\sigma_r$ is the $r$-biggest eigenvalue. \end{assumption} Similar assumptions have been used in multi-task representation learning~\citep{du2020few,tripuraneni2020provable,tripuraneni2020theory}, and are shown to be necessary~\citep{maurer2016benefit,du2020few}.
 Different from their versions, our assumption is tailored for the multi-class classification setting.
 We provide proof sketches on how $\tilde{\nu}$ serves as a lower bound for the diversity parameter $\nu$ (cf. Lemma~\ref{lem_lowerbound_nu}) in Section~\ref{subsec:diversity}, where we introduce new techniques for analysis.

 Intuitively, this assumption ensures that the pre-training task matrix spans the entire $r$-dimensional space and thus covers the output of the optimal representation $h(\cdot) \in \sR^r$.
 This is quantitatively captured by the $\sigma_r(\alpha^{\pre} \left(\alpha^{\pre}\right)^\top)$, which measures how spread out these vectors are in $\sR^r$.